-If you search for the word “cold” and you’re using the search box for a health related site, chances are you want to find out something about the illness.
-If you search for “cold” at Google or Yahoo or Bing, there’s a chance that you might be interested in weather or airconditioning or a cold war or stuffy nose.
+If you search for the word “cold” and you’re using the search box for a health-related site, chances are you want to find out something about the illness.
+If you search for “cold” at Google or Yahoo or Bing, there’s a chance that you might be interested in weather or air conditioning or a cold war or stuffy nose.

 Why Look at Domains (Categories of Interest) in Ranking Pages?

 One of those may be to “lemmatize,” or group together different forms or inflections of a word found in a query, and identify the lemma, or base version of that word.
-For example, the words swims, swimming, swum, and swam might be considered infected forms of the word “swim.”
+For example, the words swim, swimming, swum, and swam might be considered infected forms of the word “swim.”
 The word swim might be considered the lemma of that group of words.
 This is different from stemming, in that stemming might reduce swims, swimming, and swimmer done to the root “swim,” but a stemming operator wouldn’t include “swam” or “swum” the way that lemmatizing those words would.

 A term-based ranking system like this might also assign scores to web pages based upon statistics about how frequently query terms appear in documents that contain those terms.
-A large number of occurences of the term in a document might increase the score for the document.
+A large number of occurrences of the term in a document might increase the score for the document.
 If a rare term (one that doesn’t show up in too many documents on the web) also co-occurs in both the query and the document, that may increase the score for the page.
 If there are terms in the query that aren’t on a page, the score for that page may be decreased.
-If the terms appear in certain parts of a page, such as the page title, the score for the page may be increased.
+If the terms appear in certain parts of a page, such as a page title, the score for the page may be increased.

-In addition to looking at whether or not a query term appears upon a page for purposes of ranking that page, popularity based ranking signals are often also used in ranking web pages for query terms.
+In addition to looking at whether or not a query term appears upon a page for purposes of ranking that page, popularity-based ranking signals are often also used in ranking web pages for query terms.
 These signals can include information about links to pages, looking at which search results people select when seeing a page in search results for a particular query, and others.